deinsoftware/hardhat/README.md

 export PATH="$SONAR_SCANNER_HOME/bin:$PATH"
 ```

 On macOS `ANDROID_BT_VERSION` automatically take last Android SDK Build Tool version.
 But you can modify it and choose the version that you want.
+And omit `GRADLE_HOME` and `JAVA_HOME` if you [install this libraries with sdkman](https://medium.com/@equiman/setup-macos-for-development-5eb1f1506ca5).

 > **Where are environment variables?**
 > First, one thing to recognize about OS X is that it is built on Unix.
 This is where the .bash_profile comes in.
 When you start the Terminal app in OS X you get a bash shell by default.
 The bash shell comes from Unix and when it loads it runs the .bash_profile script.
 You can modify this script for your user to change your settings.
 This file is located at: `~/.bash_profile`